AdamHolwerda/bloom-cli/README.md

 `npm install bloom-cli -g`

 When you're exporting HTML from Ulysses, choose "Full Page" format.
+Save it somewhere you can navigate to in the terminal / command prompt.

-Navigate to the folder you saved your HTML file in and type `bloom index.html`.
-Answer the questions and an index page will pop up with your linked files.
+Navigate (via terminal / prompt) to the folder you saved your HTML file in and type `bloom index.html`.
+Answer the questions (like "What is the title of this thing", etc.) and an index page will pop up with your linked files.

 ###Styles